 The sublease provides DART with an opportunity, at its sole discretion, to repurchase equipment on specified dates.
 As these dates approach, DART will complete a financial analysis to determine if it is financially beneficial to repurchase the equipment.
-At this point, DART anticipates it will exercise the repurchase option at the specified date and has reflected this option in the amortization.
+For 9/28/2000 shown above, DART has exercised the repurchase option and reflected this option in the amortization.

-The table below shows the net book value of the light rail cars under the lease/leaseback agreement as of September 30, 2022 and 2021.
+The table below shows the net book value of the light rail cars under the lease/leaseback agreement as of September 30, 2023 and 2022.

 Lease Net book value as of Net book value as

-Date Property 9/30/2022 of 9/30/2021
+Date Property 9/30/2023 of 9/30/2022

-09/28/2000 28 light rail cars \$6,748 \$9,798
+09/28/2000 28 light rail cars \$3.698 \$6.748